 Accounts receivable balances are stated net of allowance for doubtful accounts.
 Historically, the Company has not experienced significant write-offs.
 The Company records allowances for doubtful accounts when it is probable that the accounts receivable balance will not be collected.
-The following table provides a summary of the allowance for doubtful accounts balances and activity for the years ended December 31, 2012, 2011 and 2010:
+The following table provides a summary of the allowance for doubtful accounts balances and activity for the years ended December 31, 2013, 2012 and 2011:

-Ye ear En ded December 3 1, (in thousands) 2012 2011 2010 Beginning balance-allowance for doubtful accounts \$ 14,787 \$ 14,924 \$ 13,909 Additions-charged to expense 9,201 5,046 6,451 Amounts written off (2,889) (6,058) (6,008) Other (primarily changes in foreign currency exchange rates) 413 875 572 Ending balance-allowance for doubtful accounts \$ 21,512 \$ 14,787 \$ 14,924
+Year Ended December 31, (in thousands) 2013 2012 2011 Beginning balance-allowance for doubtful accounts \$ 21,512 \$ 14,787 \$ 14,924 Additions-charged to expense 7,007 9,201 5,046 Amounts written off (6,068) (2,889) (6,058) Other (primarily changes in foreign currency exchange rates) (372) 413 875 Ending balance-allowance for doubtful accounts \$ 22,079 \$ 21,512 \$ 14,787

-(15) STOCK PLANS
+(15) Stock Plans

-The Company has share-based compensation plans ("SCP") that allow the Company to grant restricted shares, or options to purchase shares, of Common Stock to certain current and prospective key employees, directors and consultants of the Company.
+The Company has share-based compensation plans ("SCP") that allow it to grant restricted shares, or options to purchase shares, of Common Stock to certain current and prospective key employees, directors and consultants of the Company.
 These awards generally vest over periods ranging from three to seven years from the date of grant, are generally exercisable during the shorter of a ten-year term or the term of employment with the Company.
-Certain stock option grants vest over a five-year period, subject to the achievement of a pre-determined share price target for Euronet Common Stock within three years from the grant date.
+Certain stock option grants vest over a five-year period, subject to the achievement of pre-determined performance targets.
 With the exception of certain awards made to the Company's employees in Germany, awards under the SCP are settled through the issuance of new shares under the provisions of the SCP.
 For Company employees in Germany, certain awards are settled through the issuance of treasury shares, which also reduces the number of shares available for future issuance under the SCP.
-As of December 31, 2012, the Company has approximately 2.1 million in total shares remaining available for issuance under the SCP.
+As of December 31, 2013, the Company has approximately 5.3 million in total shares remaining available for issuance under the SCP.

-The Company's Consolidated Statements of Operations includes share-based compensation expense of \$11.8 million, \$10.8 million and \$9.3 million for the years ended December 31, 2012, 2011 and 2010, respectively.
-The amounts are recorded as salaries and benefits expense in the accompanying Consolidated Statements of Operations.
-The Company recorded a tax benefit of \$0.7 million, \$0.6 million and \$0.5 million during the years ended December 31, 2012, 2011 and 2010, respectively, for the portion of this expense that relates to foreign tax jurisdictions in which an income tax benefit is expected to be derived.
+Share-based compensation expense was \$11.5 million, \$11.8 million and \$10.8 million for the years ended December 31, 2013, 2012 and 2011, respectively, and is recorded in salaries and benefits expense in the accompanying Consolidated Statements of Income.
+The Company recorded a tax benefit of \$0.6 million, \$0.7 million and \$0.6 million during the years ended December 31, 2013, 2012 and 2011, respectively, for the portion of this expense that relates to foreign tax jurisdictions in which an income tax benefit is expected to be derived.

-(a) Stock options
+Stock options